Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - In Arizona's 15 games this season, it has nine wins against the spread.

-- The Cardinals covered the spread in their only game when underdogs by 5.5 points or more.

-- Arizona's games this season have hit the over on seven of 15 set point totals (46.7%).
+- Arizona has hit the over in 46.7% of its opportunities this year (seven times in 15 games with a set point total).

-- Arizona is 8-3 against the spread and 9-2 overall in games when it records more than 20.5 points.
+- Arizona is 8-3 against the spread and 9-2 overall when the team scores more than 20.5 points.

-- When Arizona churns out more than 350.2 yards, the team is 7-4 against the spread and 8-3 overall.
+- Arizona is 7-4 against the spread and 8-3 overall when the team picks up more than 350.2 yards.

-- The Cardinals have turned the ball over 14 times, 19 fewer times than the Cowboys have forced turnovers (33).
+- This season the Cardinals have 14 turnovers, 19 fewer than the Cowboys have takeaways (33).

 Home and road insights